chukysoria/spotify-connect-web/README.md

 ###Device parameter

 The alsa output device name should be as returned by the `pyalsaaudio` command `pcms`.
-In order to check the possible valid options please execute:
+In order to check the possible valid options please execute on a Python console:

     import alsaaudio
     alsaaudio.pcms()